Hans Stråberg

-Hans Straberg is the Chairman of Atlas Copco and SKF.
-He was the President & CEO of Electrolux AB from 2002 to 2010.
-Straberg is also a Bilderberg participant.
+Hans Stråberg (born 1957 in Västervik, Sweden) is a Swedish business executive serving as the Chairman of Atlas Copco and SKF.
+He was the President and CEO of Electrolux AB from 2002 to 2010, and was among the youngest CEOs of a Fortune Global 500 company.
+Stråberg has also participated in the Bilderberg Meetings.

-Hans Stråberg, born in 1957 in Västervik, is a Swedish business leader.
-He was one of the youngest CEOs of a Fortune Global 500 companies.

 Education

 Stråberg holds a Master of Science, Mechanical Engineering, Chalmers University of Technology, in 1981.